Web Date: August 26, 2014

 One team now reports that they can recover 80 to 90% of the phosphorus in animal manure by heating the biomass suspended in water (Environ.
 Sci.
 Technol.
 2014, DOI: 10.1021/es501872k).
 The process is called hydrothermal carbonization, and it uses less energy than previous methods to extract phosphorus from waste, the researchers say.

-Each year, large-scale farming operations in the U.S. produce amounts of manure that contain the equivalent of 2.7 billion lb of P2O5 used in fertilizer.
+Each year, large-scale farming operations in the U.S. produce amounts of manure that contain the equivalent of 2.7 billion lb of P2O5, a measure commonly used to describe phosphorus content in fertilizer.
 One commercial method of recovering phosphorus from sewage involves incinerating sewage sludge and processing the resulting ash.
 Steven M. Heilmann of the University of Minnesota, Twin Cities, and his colleagues picked hydrothermal carbonization over this method for their work on animal waste because the process requires less energy.

 “This process intrigued me because it was simple,” says Heilmann, who is also a retired chemist from 3M.
 “Simple things tend to work industrially and commercially.”
 Hydrothermal carbonization involves mixing biomass with water and heating it in a closed container at moderate temperatures relative to those used in incineration.
 The result is a solid hydrochar and a solution of dissolved salts.